NoTencent/ThrowTencentOut/README.md

 # ThrowTencentOut

-The purpose of this project is to list softwares to replace Tencent’s software
+The purpose of this project is to list softwares to replace Tencent’s softwares